technichron/aphelion/README.md

 ![aphelion](images/aphelion.png)
 # Aphelion

 Aphelion is a custom 8-bit system with a minimal ISA.
+It's still in development, so don't mind the mess.